CoryKornowicz/ml-challenge-kinase/README.md

 ## Data Analysis and Exploration

-My analysis and exploration of the data were performed in [Data_Analysis.ipynb](Data_Analysis.ipynb).
-A few things stood out afterward that influenced my model design:
+My analysis and exploration of the data were performed in [Data_Analysis.ipynb](Data_Analysis.ipynb), and some conclusions influenced my model design:
 * The dataset is comparatively small when the task is compressed into predicting both class and pIC50 values.
 * Making an individual model for each target would yield a lopsided training dataset for TYK2 since it is _under-represented_.
 * The deviations between pIC50 and pKi make them incompatible with being used together, and artificially generating data will tamper with model predictions.